-&lt;sup>1 Note that the dates of the Human Rights Council session for June may still change, which may lead to a corresponding change in the course dates.
+1 Note that the dates of the Human Rights Council session in June 2020 may still change, which may lead to a corresponding change in the course dates.

-&lt;sup>2 Please note that the Council's calendar and content is subject to change.
+2 Please note that the Council's calendar and content is subject to change.